 We intend to deliver lessons which are appropriate to children’s abilities and prior learning to help ensure children are challenged and encouraged to excel in Maths.

 In school, we follow the national curriculum and use White Rose Schemes of work to support teachers with their planning and assessment.
+We use Maths Whizz to support our children.
 The calculation policy is used within school to ensure a consistent approach to teaching mathematical methods over time.
 This calculation policy is available to parents through our school website and discussed within an annual parental maths information evening.
 This evening is designed to demonstrate the progressive nature of our Maths curriculum from EYFS to Year 6.
 This evening is designed to equip parents with a subject knowledge of our mastery approach to support with home learning/homework.

 Lessons and skills taught are progressive in that they build upon children’s previous learning.
 Teachers may vary the pace of a unit to address any misconceptions or target areas of children’s learning; ensuring learning is at children’s pace and need.
 Lessons begin with a short assessment to support retrieval practice and develop long-term memory of previously taught maths through re-visiting/revising.
 Lessons incorporate clear modelling including a concrete, pictorial and abstract approach as appropriate.
 Lessons provide children to develop their mathematical fluency and problem solving and reasoning skills to develop mathematical thinking.
 Ability appropriate lesson objectives are shared with the children.